Dennis Apuan

-Dennis Barcial Apuan (born October 30, 1964, died May 23, 2020.) is an American politician and former one-term state legislator in Colorado.
+Dennis Barcial Apuan (October 30, 1964—May 23, 2020) was an American politician and former one-term state legislator in Colorado.
 A Filipino-American activist, non-profit leader, and community organizer, he narrowly won election to the Colorado House of Representatives as a Democrat in 2008.
 He ran for re-election in 2010 but lost to his Republican opponent.
 He represented House District 17, which encompasses portions of southwestern Colorado Springs, Colorado and the Fort Carson military base.

 Biography

 Born in Manila, Apuan emigrated to the United States at the age of 20.
 Moving to Colorado Springs from Los Angeles in 1997, he took a job at Broadmoor Community Church, where he began as a janitor but later became the church's business administrator.

 He worked as a community organizer for Colorado Unity and as a regional director for the Colorado Progressive Coalition.
 Apuan served as vice-chairman of the El Paso County Democratic Party for four years.